K-S-K/CV/README.md

 # Project gallery

 ## [2024.
 Data exchange between docker containerized applications](https://github.com/K-S-K/CCCS)
 The purpose of this project is to adjust the approach of creating several projects in different docker containers and let them communicate with each other via sockets.
-The project can be used as a template for creating more complex projects.<br>
+The project can be used as a template for creating more complex projects.

 IDE: VSCode.<br>
 Programming language: C++.<br>
+Deployment environment: Ubuntu.<br>
 Development environment: Ubuntu.<br>
-Deployment environment: Ubuntu.<br>
 ![How does looks now](https://github.com/K-S-K/CCCS/raw/main/Doc/Fig.01-Debug-complete.png)

 ## [2023-2024.
 Prototype Board CAD](Articles/30_BBCAD/Article.md)